Shadow King: Confrontation with Charles Xavier

 In 1971, Farouk returned and met V-Battalion leader James Watkins Jr. Watkins offered him V-Battalion support if Farouk could obtain information about the Everlasting.
 Farouk gave Watkins the name of Marduk.

-Farouk became a crime lord in Egypt, controlling Cairo's Thieves Quarter (where a young Charles Xavier's pocket was picked by a child, Ororo Munroe).
+Farouk became a crime lord in Egypt, controlling Cairo's Thieves Quarter, where a young Charles Xavier's pocket was picked by the child Ororo Munroe.
 After Xavier stopped her and retrieved his wallet, he was struck by a bolt of psionic energy.
-When he recovered, he discovered that the source of the attack was a nearby tavern (where he met Farouk).
+When he recovered, he discovered that the source of the attack was a nearby tavern, where he met Farouk.
 Sitting at separate tables, they conversed telepathically.
 Farouk told Xavier that he sensed another telepath nearby, and the attack was a warning to stay clear of the area.

 He unsuccessfully tried to persuade Xavier to join him in his criminal activities; Xavier believed that people with such gifts should use them to better the world.
 They assumed astral form, and Xavier defeated Farouk on the astral plane with a fatal psionic attack.
 Farouk was Xavier's first encounter with an evil mutant, which led to the formation of the X-Men.
 His psyche still on the Astral plane, Farouk awaited another chance to fight Xavier (whom he now feared).

 New Mutants

-The Shadow King became aware of a young mutant, Karma, a member of Xavier's New Mutants with the psychic ability to possess other beings.
-In one of the team's earliest missions, Karma was apparently killed in an explosion at the Viper's hideout.
+The Shadow King became aware of a young mutant, Karma, a member of the New Mutants with the psychic ability to possess other beings.
+In one of the team's earliest missions, Karma was apparently killed in an explosion at Viper's hideout.
 However, the Shadow King used Karma's powers against her to possess her.

 As Karma, the Shadow King rebuilt his worldwide empire while indulging his gluttony through her body.
 He used her to control the Gladiators, a group of mutants, by using a holographic image of leader Alexander Flynn.

-The Shadow King used the Gladiators to abduct Magma and Sunspot, forcing them to fight each other until teammates Cannonball, Shadowcat, Dazzler, and Magik tried to rescue them.
-In their battle to escape the Gladiators, Cannonball and Shadowcat recognized their obese antagonist as Karma (not realizing that she was controlled by the Shadow King).
+The Shadow King used the Gladiators to abduct Magma and Sunspot, forcing them to fight in an arena until teammates Cannonball and Magik, along with Shadowcat and Dazzler, tried to rescue them.
+In their battle to escape the Gladiators, Cannonball and Shadowcat recognized their antagonist as Karma (not realizing that she was controlled by the Shadow King).

-The team followed Karma to Madripoor, where they were subjected to Karma's mind control (augmented by the Shadow King).
+The team followed Karma to Madripoor, where they were subjected to Karma's mind control, except for Magik and Mirage.
 The remaining New Mutants and Storm fought their teammates in Cairo, where Karma took control of Storm and Mirage.
 Magik, realizing that Karma was possessed by the Shadow King, released her teammates from Karma's control and Karma from the Shadow King.
-After losing his host, the Shadow King transferred to Cypher; Karma entered the astral plane, apparently destroying his astral form.
+After losing his host, the Shadow King transferred to Cypher.
+Karma challenges him to a psychic duel.
+She wins and Shadow King flees to the astral plane.